Curriculum

 Within 6 months following qualifying examination

-Thesis meetings are to be held at least once per year following completion of oral examination
+Semi-Annual thesis meetings, year three forward Typically April and October, annually Thesis meetings are to be held twice per year following completion of oral examination

 Those who have not graduated by Winter of 6th year must retake Ethical Conduct of Science